OperationSpark/teacher-training-curriculum/More-HTML.md

 #### TODO 1

-* Open Lesson3.html
-* Create an HTML page
+* In Cloud9 create an HTML page from scratch like you in the Intro to HTML lesson
 * Create a text link to Facebook
 * Save the page and view your link.

 #### TODO 2
 Create an image with HTML

-* In Lesson3.html create an image with HTML.
+* Create an image with HTML.
 * Find an image you like on Wikipedia.
 * Right click on the image and click "Copy Image URL" to get the URL.
 * Save the file and view your image.